URL removal for pages

-How to submit a page removal request for pages via the url removal tool and also details regarding the difference between what is known as the ‘public’ url removal tool and the function found in the webmaster tools account is detailed here.
+How to submit a page removal request for pages via the url removal tool and also details regarding the difference between what is known as the ‘public’ url removal tool and the function found in the Search Console (a.k.a.
+Webmaster Tools) account is detailed here.

 Submitting a page removal request